flannelhead/blackstar/README.md

 * Wait patiently
 * Enjoy the result!

+You don't necessarily have to use LLVM at all.
+However, if you can acquire binaries of the right LLVM version, that will give you some speedups.

 ## Usage
 When `blackstar` has been built with `stack`, you can run it with
 ```